pc2/XRT.jl/docs/src/manual/installation.md

 **Note: Only Linux and Windows x86_64 systems are supported!**

 The Julia XRT.jl package requires a functional installation of the XRT software stack.
-However, a native installation of XRT is not necessary, as a built-in XRT installation is available in the `xrt_jll` package in version 2.17 (and 2.16).
+However, a native installation of XRT is not necessary, as a built-in XRT installation is available in the `xrt_jll` package in version 2.26 (and 2.17).

-The following dependencies have to be installed to use XRT.jl:

-- [Xilinx Vitis](https://www.amd.com/en/products/software/adaptive-socs-and-fpgas/vitis.html) versions from 22.2 onwards for features like software or hardware emulation

 ## Package installation